The Critical Role of Log File Analysis for SEO Success in 2024

 What is a Server Log File?

-A server log file is essentially a detailed record created by a server, documenting every request made to the server for resources on that server.
 This includes requests made by users through browsers, as well as by bots and crawlers, such as those deployed by search engines to index web content.
 Each entry in a log file is a timestamped record that provides specific pieces of information about the request, including:

 • IP Address: The unique address of the visitor or bot that made the request, offering insights into the geographic distribution of your site’s audience or the origin of bots crawling your site.